The Finger Lakes are 11 glacial lakes, all of which are shaped like fingers, located in the central region of New York state.

 The very best views of Lucifer Falls are from the base of the creek.
 The walk down is relatively easy, but it’s way more work hiking back up the stairs.
-Fortunately the view is so beautiful, you won’t have time to think about that until you’re on the way up!

 At the base of Lucifer Falls you’ll find a natural swimming pool.
 If it’s warm enough outside, bring your swimsuit and take a refreshing dip!

 It was still too chilly for swimming when we took our Finger Lakes waterfalls road trip in June.
 But we did remove our shoes and socks, and then waded through the knee-deep waters to get closer to the falls.